frankwillmore/seism-core/seism-core/README.md

 ## BUILDING

 It is assumed that the user has HDF5 installed on their system and wields basic knowledge for the compilation and linking of an HDF5-capable code on their platform.
-Sample Makefiles are provided for two systems:
+Sample Makefiles are provided in the directory 'makefiles', for the following systems:

 * Makefile.bw-1.10.0 for NCSA Blue Waters, using HDF5 version 1.10.0
 * Makefile.jelly for a large shared-memory CentOS system used internally at The HDF Group
+* Makefile.vm for a cluster of VirtualBox vms with Ubuntu, used for testing

 To build and install on a different system, select the most similar architecture and modify as needed.
 In either case, running:

+    $ cd src
-    $ make -f Makefile.whichever_architecture check-slice
+    $ make -f ../makefiles/Makefile.whichever_architecture check-slice

 will cause the kernel program and its corresponding test program to be built, run, and output checked based on the input file `tests/check.in`.